Snaacky/theindex/README.md

 - Replace `NEXT_PUBLIC_DOMAIN` and `NEXTAUTH_URL` with `http://localhost:3000`
 - Generate a random strong string of at least 32 characters and use it for `NEXTAUTH_SECRET`.
-You can use generators e.g [1Password](https://1password.com/password-generator/) or create it yourself.
+You can use generators e.g. [1Password](https://1password.com/password-generator/) or create it yourself.
 - Change `DATABASE_URL`, `CACHE_URL` and `CHROME_URL` to use localhost instead of `mongo`, `redis` and `chrome` for
   example: `mongodb://mongo:27017` -> becomes `mongodb://localhost:27017`
 - Go to `https://discord.com/developers` -> Create a new Application -> Go into `Auth2` inside your Application panel ->
   Copy the `CLIENT ID` and `CLIENT SECRET` into the `.env` file.
-- In `Redirects` in `Auth2` copy and paste the following URL needed verify your Discord login `http://localhost:3000/api/auth/callback/discord`.
+- In `Redirects` in `Auth2` copy and paste the following URL needed to verify your Discord login `http://localhost:3000/api/auth/callback/discord`.
 - Fill `SETUP_WHITELIST_DISCORD_ID` with your Discord ID to have an admin account when you login.
 - Generate again another random strong string of at least 32 characters and use it for `MEILI_MASTER_KEY`.
-You can use generators e.g [1Password](https://1password.com/password-generator/) or create it yourself.
+You can use generators e.g. [1Password](https://1password.com/password-generator/) or create it yourself.
 - Lastly if you want to change the password for mongo-express, you can do so with the last two variables, usually though none of us do while developing locally.